lmdeboer/PTA/README.md

 - [Authors](#authors)

 ## Introduction
-In this project we analyze and compare human written articles and AI generated articles using NLP.
-In the analysis we cover syntax, semantics and pragmatics.
+In this project we created a program that reads articles and determines if it was written by a human or if it was AI generated.

 ## Requirements
 The following libraries are required for the files to run: